 Ignore your frontline workers' needs at your peril: Unmet needs result in higher turnover and more production problems.
 Training and job aids need to come to employees where they are, so they can learn and work independently.
 Effective learning is continuous, autonomous, and embedded in how employees carry out their daily tasks.
-The rest of this book is dedicated to showing you how to do it right.
+The rest of this guide will show you how to deploy knowledge at the frontline.

-1 Embed training as part of work
+1 Embed knowledge into work